tteeoo/rco/README.md

 This is a (better) remake of my project <a href="https://github.com/tteeoo/rco">comma</a> which is writen in C.

+As of now it is only supported on Linux, and has been tested (working) on Arch and Ubuntu.
+It might work on macOS, I'm not sure; it definetly won't work on Windows though.

 # Installation

 ## Build from source (only current installation method)